For the needed volumes of documents, see Pipelines.

 For more details about how to assemble a high-quality dataset, see Training High Performing Models.

 There are many situations where a field appears in multiple places in the same document or even on the same page.
-These should all be labeled, as long as they have the same meaning.
+These should all be labelled, as long as they have the same meaning.

 For instance, the total amount for utility bills.
 It often appears at the top, within a line item list in the middle, or in a payslip at the bottom, which can be detached and sent in the mail with the check.
-In this situation, all three occurrences would be labeled.
+In this situation, all three occurrences would be labelled.
 This is useful because in some cases, if there is an OCR error or the layout is different and one field cannot be identified, the model can still identify the other occurrences.

 What counts is the meaning of the value, not the value itself.
 For instance, on some invoices which carry no tax, the net amount and the total amount have the same value.
 But they are clearly different concepts.
-Consequently, they should not be labeled both as total amount but only the one whose meaning is to represent the total amount.
+Consequently, they should not be labelled both as total amount but only the one whose meaning is to represent the total amount.

 You can have multiple users use the same instance to label at the same time, even on the same document.